Affiliate links on Android Authority may earn us a commission. Learn more.

-You will also need a Google apps package?
+Why do you need a Google apps package?
 The rules of open-source systems state that Lineage OS cannot come with Google apps pre-installed.
 Without Google apps, you won’t have access to the Play Store to find the apps you want.
-Furthermore, if you don’t install these at the end of the flashing process, you will not have any Google products on your device when you boot.
-You can’t install the apps later, you must install them during your original flash.
+Furthermore, if you don’t install these during the initial flashing process, you will not have any Google products on your device when you boot.
+You can’t install the apps later — you must install them during your original flash.

-Once you have those three packages downloaded, move the files into the same location as the ADB files you installed in the previous step.
-Then rename them to simpler things; for example, the TWRP file name is very long and tricky (twrp-3.2.2-1-xxxx.img).
-Change it to just TWRP.img.
+Once you have those three packages downloaded (Lineage, recovery, Google apps), move the files into the same location as the ADB files you installed in the previous step.
+Then rename them to simpler things; for example, the recovery file name is very long and tricky (lineage-18.1-20220109-recovery-instantnoodlep.img, for example).
+Change it to just RECOVERY.img.
 This will make it easier to find the files later and also save you some command line typing.

 - lineage-xx.x-xxxxxxxx-nightly-xxxx-signed.zip > LINEAGE.zip